What is Tummy Mucus and Why It's Making You Sick?

 Mucus in the stomach is normal and healthy.
 However, similar to any part of the body, anything that is in excess is not good.

 Mucus production is stimulated by the vagus nerve, prostaglandins, and mechanical stress.
-While the production is well regulated, build-up can occur due to food allergy, inflammation, and even stress.
+While the production is well regulated, build-up can occur due to food allergies/sensitivities, inflammation, and even stress.

 Some of the most notable issues encountered with excessive mucus production include abdominal pain, constipation, diarrhea, and bloating.
 If these are not dealt immediately, they can lead to long term problems like Irritable Bowel Syndrome (IBS), infection, ulcerative colitis, and colorectal cancer.
 It can also worsen the symptoms of Crohn’s Disease and cystic fibrosis.